hyperledger-labs/fabric-builder-k8s/README.md

 Advantages:

-- [X] Chaincode runs _immediately_ on channel commit.
+- 🚀 Chaincode runs _immediately_ on channel commit.
-- [X] k8s-builder avoids the complexity and administrative burdens associated with Chaincode-as-a-Service.
+- ✨ Avoids the complexity and administrative burdens associated with Chaincode-as-a-Service.
-- [X] Pre-published chaincode images avoid code-compilation errors at deployment time.
+- 🔥 Pre-published chaincode images avoid code-compilation errors at deployment time.
-- [X] Pre-published chaincode images encourage modern, industry accepted CI/CD best practices.
+- 🏗️ Pre-published chaincode images encourage modern, industry accepted CI/CD best practices.
-- [X] Pre-published chaincode images remove any and all dependencies on a root-level _docker daemon_.
+- 🛡️ Pre-published chaincode images remove any and all dependencies on a root-level _docker daemon_.
-- [X] Pre-published chaincode images provide traceability and change management features (e.g. Git commit hash as image tag)
+- 🕵️ Pre-published chaincode images provide traceability and change management features (e.g. Git commit hash as image tag)

 The aim is for the builder to work as closely as possible with the existing [Fabric chaincode lifecycle](https://hyperledger-fabric.readthedocs.io/en/latest/chaincode_lifecycle.html), making sensible compromises for deploying chaincode on Kubernetes within those constraints.
 (The assumption being that there are more people with Kubernetes skills than are familiar with the inner workings of Fabric!)